kidkwazine/Image2Palette/README.md

-**Image2Palette is a simple web app that generates color palettes image strips from your images within your browser.**<br>No uploading required!
+**Simple web app that generates color palettes image strips from your images within your browser.**<br>No uploading required!

 > **The exported palette strip is a 1px high PNG.<br>
 > The pixel width is determined by the amount of colors the user wants in the palette.**

->
-> I figured it could be helpful for pixel artists, game devs, and/or tech artists that need utility maps for color-swapping solutions.
+ Made this as a little weekend project!<br>Hopefully it can be useful to pixel artists, game devs, and/or tech artists that need utility maps for color-swapping solutions.

 <p align="center"><h3 align="center"><a href="https://kidkwazine.github.io/image2palette">Click here to try it live!</a></h3><p align="center"></p>